 He also asked, “To what can we compare the kingdom of God, or what parable can we use to present it?
 It is like a mustard seed that when sown in the ground, even though it is the smallest of all the seeds in the ground—when it is sown, it grows up, becomes the greatest of all garden plants, and grows large branches so that the wild birds can nest in its shade.”
 (Mark 4:30-32 NET) (Matthew 13:31.
 Luke 13:18,19)

 So the Lord replied, “If you had faith the size of a mustard seed, you could say to this black mulberry tree, ‘Be pulled out by the roots and planted in the sea,’ and it would obey you.
 (Luke 17:6 NET)

-Perhaps you have a crisis situation in your life and you have prayed to God for deliverance and nothing seems to have happened.
-It might be the result of not having any ripe “deliverance fruits” due to a lack of persistently enjoying the Christian disciplines (1).
-If so, you may not have the deliverance you need today, but you can start today planting seeds of deliverance!
+Perhaps you have a crisis situation in your life, and you have prayed to God for deliverance, and nothing seems to have happened.
+It might result from not having any ripe “deliverance fruits” due to a lack of persistently enjoying the Christian disciplines (1).
+If so, you may not have the deliverance you need today, but you can start planting seeds of deliverance today!

 Realize, many times when we perceive God is saying no to our prayer requests when He is actually saying the fruit is not ripe yet; however, do continue to persistently tend to the seeds you have previously planted.
 You will reap a harvest in due time if you do not give up (1).

 Do not be deceived.
 God will not be made a fool.
 For a person will reap what he sows, because the person who sows to his own flesh will reap corruption from the flesh, but the one who sows to the Spirit will reap eternal life from the Spirit.
 So we must not grow weary in doing good, for in due time we will reap, if we do not give up.
 (Galatians 6:7-9 NET)